 - Get out of your comfort zone.
 Try new things just to see what happens.
 Do something that scares you.
 (Instead of sketching or wireframing, making a prototype with code.
 Instead of writing a blog post, speak into a mic.)

 - Pay attention.
 You’ll learn more that way.
 Turn off the constant stream of input and focus on what’s in front of you.

 - Give a crap.
 As long as you care about what the eventual outcome is and work to make it the best possible, you’re doing good.

 - Embrace different opinions and methods.
-Trust me, your way has just as many idiosyncrasies as the next person’s.
+Trust me, your route has just as many potholes as the next person’s.

-Now pick a tool, ask lots of questions, and make more awesome stuff!
+Now pick some tools, ask lots of questions, and make more awesome stuff!